sparkfun/SparkFun_ST25DV64KC_Arduino_Library/docs/api_SFE_ST25DV64KC_IO.md

 ### begin()

-The method records the specified TwoWire port and uses that for all future I2C communication.
+This method records the specified TwoWire port and uses that for all future I2C communication.

 It also calls ```isConnected()``` and returns the result, confirming whether the ST25DV has been detected successfully.